Best Hi-Fi Systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best hi-fi systems you can buy in 2021.

-Whether it's a true all-in-one micro complete with speakers, a single box of electronics to which speakers must be added or a pair of speakers housing all the electronics you need, a good all-in-one set-up can save you money and space.
-And the best can deliver all the audio performance you crave.
+Whether it's a true all-in-one micro system complete with speakers, a single box of electronics to which speakers must be added or a pair of speakers housing everything you need, a good all-in-one hi-fi system can save you money and space.
+And the best can deliver superb sound quality.

 We've rounded up a selection of options, at different price points, each with its own unique appeal.
-We've CD-playing options, Bluetooth-equipped systems for convenience and premium hi-fi systems compatible with a wide range of music streaming services from Spotify to Tidal.
+We have CD systems, wireless Bluetooth systems, and premium hi-fi systems, each compatible with an increasingly wide range of music streaming options from AirPlay to Bluetooth, Spotify to Tidal.
 Needless to say, all the systems we list here sound pretty special too.

 The default all-in-one system choice under £250 for years, this Denon multi-award-winner is still at the top of its game.

 You can buy it with or without Denon's own speakers.
-WIthout, the system is called RCD-M41DAB and sells for around £280.
+Without, the system is called RCD-M41DAB and can be found online for under £250 / $350 / AU$500.
 The speakers are dubbed SC-M41, and they're £100 a pair.
-Put the two together and you have the £380 D-M41DAB - we'd happily recommend Denon's speakers if you don't have your own already.
+Put the two together and you have the D-M41DAB - we'd happily recommend Denon's speakers if you don't have your own already.

 Read the full review: Denon D-M41DAB

-And when you do you'll be rewarded with a sound that's always enjoyable to listen to, whatever your musical preferences.
-This is an all-in-one vinyl system that demands very few compromises, given its price.
+And when you do, you'll be rewarded with a sound that's always enjoyable to listen to, whatever your musical preferences.
+Sound is spacious and easy-going, with plenty of top-end shine and mid-range detail.

 Read the full review: Pro-Ject Juke Box E